At a Glance

 Creighton University Partnership

-In addition to the future ISU pharmacy program, UAA has an initiative with Creighton University which offers a distance pathway.
-Creighton saves 5 seats per year for qualified University of Alaska students/residents.
+UAA has an initiative with Creighton University which offers a distance pathway.
+Creighton reserves up to 5 seats per year for qualified University of Alaska students/residents.
 All prerequisite coursework can be completed at UA.
-Students can earn their PharmD while staying here in Alaska full time.
-Info can be found at: http://spahp.creighton.edu/admission/pharmacy/pharmd-distance-alaska-online
+More information can be found at: http://spahp.creighton.edu/admission/pharmacy/pharmd-distance-alaska-online

 For licensing information, contact: